Multi-student Diffusion Distillation for Better One-step Generators: Related Work

 The methods above require the student to follow the teacher's trajectories.
-Instead, a recent line of works aims to only match the distribution of the student and teacher output via variational score distillation \citep{yin2024one, yin2024improved, salimans2024multistep, xie2024distillation, luo2024diff, zhou2024score, nguyen2024swiftbrush}.
-The adversarial loss \citep{goodfellow2020generative}, often combined with the above techniques, has been used to enhance the distillation performance further \citep{xiao2021tackling, zheng2024diffusion, sauer2023adversarial, sauer2024fast, wang2022diffusion, xu2024ufogen, lin2024sdxl, kim2023consistency}.
+Instead, a recent line of works aims to only match the distribution of the student and teacher output via variational score distillation \citep{yin2024one, yin2024improved, salimans2024multistep, xie2024distillation, luo2024diff, zhou2024score, nguyen2024swiftbrush, zhou2024long}.
+The adversarial loss \citep{goodfellow2020generative}, often combined with the above techniques, has been used to enhance the distillation performance further \citep{xiao2021tackling, zheng2024diffusion, sauer2023adversarial, sauer2024fast, wang2022diffusion, xu2024ufogen, lin2024sdxl, kim2023consistency, zhou2024adversarial}.
 Although \ShortMethodName{} is conceptually compatible and offers a performance boost to all of these distillation methods, in this work, we demonstrate two specific techniques: distribution matching \citep{yin2024one} and adversarial distillation \citep{yin2024improved}.

-\textbf{Mixture of experts training and distillation. } Mixture of Experts (MoE), first proposed in \cite{jordan1994hierarchical}, has found success in training large-scale neural networks \citep{shazeer2017outrageously, lepikhin2020gshard, fedus2022switch, lewis2021base, borde2024breaking}.
-Distilling a teacher model into multiple students was explored by \citet{hinton2015distilling}, and after that, further developed for supervised learning \citep{chen2020online, ni2023knowledge, chang2022one} and language modeling \citep{xie2024mode, kudugunta2021beyond, zuo2022moebert}.
-Although several works \citep{hoang2018mgan, park2018megan, ahmetouglu2021hierarchical} have proposed MoE training for generative adversarial networks, they train the MoE from scratch.
-This requires carefully tuning the multi-expert adversarial losses.
+\textbf{Mixture of experts training and distillation. } Mixture of Experts (MoE), first proposed in \cite{jordan1994hierarchical}, has found success in training very large-scale neural networks \citep{shazeer2017outrageously, lepikhin2020gshard, fedus2022switch, lewis2021base, borde2024breaking}.
+Distilling a teacher model into multiple students was explored by \citet{hinton2015distilling}, and after that, has been further developed for supervised learning \citep{chen2020online, ni2023knowledge, chang2022one} and language modeling \citep{xie2024mode, kudugunta2021beyond, zuo2022moebert}.
+Although several works \citep{hoang2018mgan, park2018megan, ahmetouglu2021hierarchical} have proposed MoE training schemes for generative adversarial networks, they train the MoE from scratch.
+This requires carefully tuning the multi-expert adversarial losses. eDiff-I \citep{balaji2022ediff} uses different experts in different denoising timesteps for a multi-step diffusion model.
 A recent work \citep{zhou2024variational} proposes to distill a pretrained diffusion model into an MoE for policy learning, which shares similar motivations with our work.
 However, to the best of our knowledge, \ShortMethodName{} is the first method to \textit{distill} multi-step teacher diffusion models into multiple one-step students for image generation.

 \textbf{Efficient architectures for diffusion models. } In addition to reducing steps, an orthogonal approach aims to accelerate diffusion models with more efficient architectures.
 A series of works \citep{bao2022all, peebles2023scalable, hoogeboom2023simple} introduces vision transformers to diffusion blocks and trains the diffusion model with new architectures from scratch.
 Another line of work selectively removes or modifies certain components of a pretrained diffusion model and then either finetunes \citep{kim2023architectural, li2024snapfusion, zhang2024laptop} or re-trains \citep{zhao2023mobilediffusion} the lightweight diffusion model, from which step-distillation can be further applied \citep{li2024snapfusion, zhao2023mobilediffusion}.
 Our approach is orthogonal to these works in two regards: 1) In our method, each student only handles a subset of data, providing a gain in relative capacity.
 2) Instead of obtaining a full diffusion model, our method employs a lightweight pretraining stage to obtain a good initialization for single-step distillation.
 Combining MSD with more efficient architectures is a promising future direction.